merzbild/Merzbild.jl/Ideas.md

 # Misc thoughts
 Best to do octree merging in reverse order?
 So that less shifting around of particle indices?
-Loop of copying instead of deepcopy of slice in octree merging - would that allocate less?
 Do without shifting of bins at all - it's not needed since we're looping anyway?
 Overwrite current + fill remaining

 # Comparisons